muhi-zatar/ML_framework_energy/README.md

 # PV-monitor

-This repository includes the training scripts for the following architectures; Fully Connected Neural Networks, Long Short Term Memory, Convolutional Neural Networks, for the application of fault classification of a PV plant performance.
+This repository includes the training scripts for the application of fault classification of a PV plant performance.
+Many architectures were implemented which are; Fully Connected Neural Networks, Long Short Term Memory, Convolutional Neural Networks, alongside 4 machine learning classification algorithms.

 **Requirements**
 ```bash